-Vein disease may present with a variety of symptoms, many of which are painful, even debilitating.
+Vein disease can come with a variety of symptoms, many of which are painful or debilitating.

-If you begin to experience significant, persistent symptoms such as those mentioned here, it is best to seek evaluation and treatment by a physician as soon as possible.
+If you experience significant, persistent symptoms such as those mentioned here, seek physician evaluation and treatment as soon as possible.
 Left untreated, these conditions will progress and worsen over time.
-Early treatment prevents the progression of pain and further damage to your legs, as well as other medical complications.
+Early treatment prevents pain progression and further damage to your legs, as well as other medical complications.

 Read more about these common symptoms of vein disease: